 Fashion Personalisation: The Ultimate Guide

 For years, consumers have passively imitated popular celebrity looks and followed the latest fashion trends when putting together outfits or updating their wardrobes.
 Now, however, fashion personalisation is set to change this status quo.
-Making facilitating individuality a requirement for every brand, fashion personalisation will soon turn the buyer’s journey on its head.
+Making facilitating individuality a requirement for every brand, it will soon turn the buyer’s journey on its head.

 Although fashion personalisation has been the top-rated fashion trend since 2018, we haven’t seen its full impact just yet.
 Indeed, McKinsey predicts that personalisation will become the main factor behind marketing success in retail within the next five years.